State, Sovereignty, and Self-Determination

-The Balkans: Through the 1990s, LISD hosted several meetings and funded research on peace building and the future of the South Balkans.
-The Institute convened government officials and representatives from all parts of the Balkans, including Kosovo, together with experts from the European Union and the international community to debate and develop new ideas about conflict resolution in this region.
+The Balkans: Through the 1990s, LISD hosted several meetings and funded research on peace-building and the future of the South Balkans.
+The Institute convened government officials and representatives from all parts of the Balkans, including Kosovo, with experts from the EU and the international community to debate and develop new ideas about conflict resolution in this region.
 These exchanges were designed to foster unrestricted dialogue leading to practical as well as theoretical models for solutions.
 Discussions focused on issues relating to the democratization of Serbia and Kosovo, self-governance and the Kosovo refugee crisis, reconstruction and repatriation, economic issues and regional integration, religious and cultural dimensions, and the future of the Balkans, with an emphasis on youth.

 South Asia: Between 1997 and 2001, LISD held three conferences on decentralization and security in South Asia.
-The first two conferences, held during the fiftieth anniversary year of Indian independence, assessed the nature of democratization and decentralization in that state.
-Leading scholars analyzed the country’s political structure and debated various aspects of its history and institutions, and examined how these factors contributed to the success of India’s democracy.
+The first two conferences, held during the 50th anniversary year of India’s independence, assessed the nature of democratization and decentralization in that state.
+Leading scholars analyzed the country’s political structure and debated various aspects of its history and institutions and examined how these factors contributed to the success of India’s democracy.
 The subsequent meeting analyzed self-governance and security in South Asia, with a particular focus on political stability in Kashmir and possible dangers emanating from radical fanaticism, international networks, and weapons of mass destruction.